Financial Opportunity in Your Community

-Running a Financial Opportunity Center® and using the Integrated Services Delivery model with coaching for financial, employment, and income supports will often require new models for working with clients and new information about opportunities or ideas for them, as well.
+Running a Financial Opportunity Center® site and using the Integrated Services Delivery model with coaching for financial, employment, and income supports will often require new models for working with clients and new information about opportunities or ideas for them, as well.

 We recognize the impact this global health crisis is having and will continue to have, in our communities—and that the resulting social and economic hardships will be both immediate and long-term.
-FIWB has collected a number of resources to support COVID-19 related hardships and needs.
+LISC has collected a number of resources to support COVID-19 related hardships and needs.

 These LISC materials provide detailed information for how to use Family Financial Tracking™ (FFT) in Salesforce, including step-by-step guides to entering data into the system.
 The page also includes FFT Salesforce forms that staff can use for client administration.

-The goal of this website is to gather and curate materials, supporting documents and ideas that can be used by LISC staff and partners at community-based organizations across the country that are interested in or already operating a Financial Opportunity Center® (FOC).
+The goal of this website is to gather and curate materials, supporting documents and ideas that can be used by LISC staff and partners at community-based organizations across the country that are interested in or already operating a Financial Opportunity Center® (FOC) site.
 The site has resources for practitioners who work directly with clients, staff who design and administer the programs, and advocates who help provide support.